You long to come home to a haven.

 A little about my own haven…

-Years before I had a family of my own, I wanted to spend time with friends and family in my home and bless them with whatever modest space I was living in.
+Hi!
+I’m Hilary, and years before I had a family of my own, I wanted to spend time with friends and family in my home and bless them with whatever modest space I was living in.

 So I studied how to create a welcoming home and tried plenty of ideas along the way.
 Not everything worked … there were plenty of mishaps in the kitchen as I taught myself to cook!
 And you’d better believe the learning curve was steep as I figured out the best ways to clean my home.